tc39/proposal-iterator.range/README.md

 The goal of this proposal is to add a built-in range function for iterating or other use cases.

 `range` is a very useful function.
-For example in Python, we can just write
+For example in Python, we can write

 ```python
 for i in range(5):